morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 We need first remove all the tasks from the service, then you can delete.

 * Service tab > select httpd-service> Update > Number of tasks: 0> Now you can delete the service.

+### ECR

+#### IAM policy for ECR

+ECR is accessible through IAM.
+So if a task does not run, it might be the reason that EC2 instance does not have enough permission to pull the image from ECR.